Anon4Now/Anon4Now/README.md

 ## Next Steps

-Navigate to the repo searchbar and type in any of the following topic tags:
+Navigate to the repo searchbar and type in any of the following topic tags to filter for projects by classification:
 * blueteam
 * readteam